aku47z/aku47z/README.md

 ### Hi there 👋

 - 🎓 Pursuing a degree in Computer Science
-- 🕷️ Currently learning ML
+- 🕷️ Currently exploring AI/ML
 - 🏓 Pretty good at table tennis

 <!--